May 2023

 Student Loan Available: YES (Higher Education funding available)

-The course intends to deepen conceptual understanding of strategic management and involves setting objectives, analysing the competitive environment, analysing the internal organization environment and resources to facilitate change.
-To ensure that strategic remits are adhered to, evaluating current strategies and to determine strategic direction and effective delivery.
+The course intends to deepen conceptual understanding of strategic management and involves setting objectives, analysing the competitive environment, and analysing the internal organisational environment to facilitate change.
+The course will give you the tools to successfully evaluate current strategies, determine strategic direction and ensure effective delivery.
 Ethical approaches to the management of both people and resources will be embedded.

-The course aims to produce postgraduates who display a strong sense of self as a strategist who is both curious and confident in the pursuit or creative, ethical, timely, productive, and just solutions when applying strategic management principles to affect change.
+The course aims to produce postgraduates who display a strong sense of self as a strategist who is both curious and confident in the pursuit of creative, ethical, timely, productive and just solutions when applying strategic management principles to affect change.

 The programme will be delivered in a part-time mode over four semesters (two years).
 It is anticipated that most participants on this programme will have already be working hence the delivering will be twilight sessions and two Saturdays per month to accommodate students work commitments.
 The dissertation will be run as a long thin module from the second semester of the programme till semester four (the final semester).
 The research methods module will be taught in first semester to prepare them for the dissertation.
 It will also afford them the opportunity to write up and present their research proposals to the College’s Research Ethics Committee for approval before commencement to collect primary data.
 The remaining 30 credit modules will be delivered as short fat modules within the four semesters.